Renagoh123/FER-MusicPlaylist/README.md

 # 🎶🤖 Facial Emotion Recognition with Attention-Enhanced ResNet18 for Emotion-Based Playlist Mapping

-This project focuses **Facial Emotion Recognition (FER)** with **Spotify-based music recommendations**, offering an interactive experience where the system detects your facial expression and maps it to a emotion-aligned playlist in real time.
-Built using deep learning and computer vision techniques, the application leverages a **ResNet18 model enhanced with CBAM (Convolutional Block Attention Module)** for improved emotion classification accuracy.
+This project focuses on developing a **Facial Emotion Recognition (FER)** model using **ResNet18 enhanced with CBAM (Convolutional Block Attention Module)** to improve classification accuracy.
+The trained model is integrated with the **Spotify Web API** to enable **emotion-aligned playlist mapping** based on real-time facial expressions detected via webcam.

+The CBAM-enhanced ResNet18 model achieved an accuracy of **78%**, outperforming baseline models and confirming the benefit of attention mechanisms in FER tasks.
+The system demonstrates **real-time emotion recognition** and provides an interactive music recommendation experience aligned with the user's emotional state.

+While the system does not generate fully personalized playlists based on listening history, it offers an **automated, emotion-aware music recommendation** process, enhancing user engagement through affective computing.

+This project showcases the potential of AI in **context-aware media recommendations** and lays the groundwork for future research in emotionally responsive systems.
+Future improvements may include:
+- Expanding the emotion categories beyond the core four
+- Refining the playlist mapping mechanism
+- Introducing personalization to adapt to individual user preferences

 ## Overview
 - ⚡ Emotion classification using **ResNet18 + CBAM**